jeremy-code/ts-utils/README.md

  * by grapheme, word, or sentence.
 Effectively, a way more reliable way of doing
  * input.split(""), input.split(" "), or input.split(".") respectively. (since
  * those methods are not reliable for all languages).
- */
+ *

-// default option is to segment by grapheme (letter for alphabetical scripts) export const segment = (
+ * @remark Default option is to segment by grapheme (letter for alphabetical scripts) */ export const segment = (
   input: string,
   ...[locales, options]: ConstructorParameters<typeof Intl.Segmenter>